Resource-efficient quantum correlation measurements via multicopy neural network methods: Methods

-We split the data into training (75\%) and testing (25\%) sets, and test performance using \texttt{MLPRegressor}'s built-in scoring mechanism.
-We do not create a separate validation set.
-Instead, we monitor performance using the test set after the model settles down.
-We do not use data augmentation techniques due to the large size of the dataset, which already provides sufficient coverage of the measurement results.

-The model fit is evaluated using the coefficient of determination ($R^2$), and the training procedure employs the default mean squared error (MSE) objective in \texttt{MLPRegressor}~\cite{JMLR:v12:pedregosa11a}.
-Specifically:

 where $\lambda_1= 10^{-5}$ provides $L2$ regularization to mitigate overfitting.
-The relevant subset of features and labels for the negativity and nonlocality measure were used to train each model independently.
+The relevant subset of features and labels for the negativity and nonlocality measure was used to train each model independently.
 Our experimental results demonstrate how this neural network approach significantly improves the precision and stability of quantum correlation measurements against noise, compared to direct computation through analytical expressions.
-The ability of the neural network to learn to correct systematic errors in the measurement process is particularly valuable when dealing with NISQ processors.
+The ability of the neural network to learn to correct for systematic errors in the measurement process is particularly valuable when dealing with NISQ processors.